Photo: Karen Solas (who removed the garlic mustard) -- see more at www.flickr.com/friendsmissriv

-We ask that volunteers participating in this event sign a Pledge to Pull, promising to remove garlic mustard in this area of Crosby Park for a total of eight hours** in the weeks following this training event.
-They will also receive a small card certifying their participation in the training and granting permission to independently perform this volunteer service in this area, part of the City of St. Paul park system and the Mississippi National Park.
+We ask that all volunteers participating in this event sign a Pledge to Pull, promising to remove garlic mustard in this area of Crosby Park for a total of eight hours** in the weeks following this training and evening pull.
+Volunteers will receive a small card certifying their participation in the training and granting permission to independently perform this volunteer service in this special area, part of the City of St. Paul park system and the Mississippi

 Note: All volunteers who contribute 20 hours or more through any and all FMR volunteer events and opportunities within a calendar year earn a Friends of the Mississippi River SuperVolunteer t-shirt and special advance invitations to select events.

 This event has reached capacity and registration is no longer being taken.
 Please consider signing up for the May 22nd kickoff and training instead.

 To receive event notices and river news in your Inbox, sign up for our twice-a-month e-newsletter by adding your email to the periwinkle box above right.

 Read this volunteer's beautifully written and descriptive blog entry on a previous pledge-to-pull training and kickoff at Crosby.

 This event is part of the Gorge Stewards program,which

 actively engages citizens throughout the Twin Cities in the stewardship

 of the national treasure that is the Mississippi River Gorge.